Link

 Once inside the Penn network, the login to CUBIC looks like this:

 First you need to fill out the data management document available here.
+If this link doesn’t work for you, you can find this document on the CBICA Wiki: Main Page > Research projects > 3 Access/New Project Creation > Project Creation Request.
 This document will ask you for a number of details about your project, including the data’s source and estimates about how much disk space you will need over a 6 month, 12 month, and 24 month period, and the estimated lifespan of the data ( 🤷).
+PennLINC is only charged for the amount of disk space actually used on a project, not the amount you request at this stage.
+It is reasonable to be liberal in your disk space estimate at this stage, as it is a pain to upgrade later.
 You will also need to provide the CUBIC usernames for everyone you want to have read and/or write access to the project — getting this done ahead of time is strongly recommended because, as you can imagine, requesting changes after-the-fact can be a bother.

 Additionally, you will need to be familiar with: